TCL Dominates With Five EISA Awards, Redefining Excellence In Large-Screen & QD-Mini LED Tech

 The winner of the EISA "FAMILY TV 2025–2026" award, the TCL 75C7K is the ultimate hub for family entertainment.
 As a member of TCL's Precise Dimming Series, the 75C7K uses advanced QD-Mini LED technology to deliver stunning picture quality with exceptional brightness, contrast, and color accuracy, all housed in an ultra-slim, minimalist design that complements any living space.

-Powered by the TSR AiPQ Processor, the 75C7K intelligently optimizes picture quality based on content and user preferences, while integrated Google TV enables seamless access to personalized content and smart home controls.
-Additional family-friendly features such as Kids Profiles, Art Gallery Mode, and TÜV-certified low blue light protection ensure a safe and engaging experience for viewers of all ages.
+Powered by the AiPQ Pro Processor, the 75C7K intelligently optimizes picture quality based on content and user preferences, while integrated Google TV enables seamless access to personalized content and smart home controls.
+Additional family-friendly features such as the Kid's Profile, Art Gallery, and TÜV-certified low blue light protection ensure a safe and engaging experience for viewers of all ages.

 TCL 55C6K: EISA GAMING TV 2025-2026